OpenProBono/openprobono/README.md

 We use external resources that you will need to set up if you want to recreate the project.
 # List of External Resources:
-- OpenAI: llm calls
+- OpenAI/Anthropic/Other Providers: llm calls
-- Serpapi: web search
+- Serpapi/Google: web search
 - Langfuse: tracing
-- Milvus/Zilliz: vector database
+- Zilliz(Milvus): vector database
 - Firebase: database
 - More that are optional